Entropy of mixing: Gibbs' paradox: "mixing" of identical species versus mixing of closely similar but non-identical species

 For a detectable distinction, some means should be physically available.
 One theoretical means would be through an ideal semi-permeable membrane.
 It should allow passage, backwards and forwards, of one species, while passage of the other is prevented entirely.
 The entirety of prevention should include perfect efficacy over a practically infinite time, in view of the nature of thermodynamic equilibrium.
 Even the slightest departure from ideality, as assessed over a finite time, would extend to utter non-ideality, as assessed over a practically infinite time.
 Such quantum phenomena as tunneling ensure that nature does not allow such membrane ideality as would support the theoretically demanded continuous decrease, to zero, of detectable distinction.
 The decrease to zero detectable distinction must be discontinuous.

+It was pointed out by Jaynes that if the two different gases have been found to be experimentally indistinguishable, then any thermodynamic calculation assuming no entropy change upon mixing will be experimentally accurate.
+If a new experiment is performed for which thermodynamic predictions are incorrect due to the diffence between the gases, then that experiment provides a method to detect the difference between the two gases, requiring the entropy of mixing to be recalculated.

 For ideal gases, the entropy of mixing does not depend on the degree of difference between the distinct molecular species, but only on the fact that they are distinct; for non-ideal gases, the entropy of mixing can depend on the degree of difference of the distinct molecular species.
 The suggested or putative "mixing" of identical molecular species is not in thermodynamic terms a mixing at all, because thermodynamics refers to states specified by state variables, and does not permit an imaginary labelling of particles.
 Only if the molecular species are different is there mixing in the thermodynamic sense.